Contest Information

 All VHD program material and administrative support is provided for free, regardless if students enter a VHD contest.
 Most contests have nominal registration fees, ranging from $5 to $25.
 There may be additional project material and travel costs to consider depending on individual circumstances.
 However, we do not want costs to be a barrier for anyone to participate, so please reach out to the Sam Florer, VHD State Coordinator with any financial concerns.

-The 2023 NHD theme is Frontiers in History: People, Places, Ideas.
+The 2025 NHD theme is Rights and Responsibilities in History.
 Every student must make a connection between this theme and their topic.
 The themes that are chosen are broad, allowing students to research topics on all levels from local history to ancient history.
 In order to draw a connection to the theme, students must understand the historical significance of their topic and answer questions about time, place, and context.
 Understanding the impact and significance of the topic will help define why the topic is important and draw this connection to the theme.

 For additional information about this year’s theme, check out NHD’s website for additional resources